-Dr. Joe McIntyre, Dr. Dan Whiting, and Dr. Kelsey Rockey are committed to personalized treatment.
+Dr. Joe McIntyre, Dr. Dan Whiting, Dr. Kelsey Rockey, and Dr. Bryant Ash are committed to personalized treatment.
 For this reason, they offer two types of dental implants at their Bridgewater, VA, practice: traditional and mini implants.
 Which type your doctor recommends for you will depend on your jawbone health, the position of the implants, and the size of your restoration.
 By helping you choose the right implants for your needs, they can provide you with outstanding health and cosmetic benefits.

 A Basic Overview of Dental Implants

 Dental implants are small metal posts.
 During a minor oral surgery, your dentist will carefully position one or more implants in your jawbone.
 Over a period of four to six months, your bone tissue will heal around the posts.
 They will become permanently fixed in your jaw, replacing your tooth roots.
-Once you have completely healed, Dr. McIntyre, Dr. Whiting, and Dr. Rockey will attach your restoration.
+Once you have completely healed, Dr. McIntyre, Dr. Whiting, Dr. Rockey, or Dr. Ash will attach your restoration.
 Implants can support a crown, bridge, or even a full denture.
 Each of these restorations will be custom-made to match your smile.
 Because implants are highly stable, your restoration will never slip out of place, and it will fully restore your bite.

 Traditional Dental Implants